UCAS code: X301

 Work-based learning earns credit within the programme and needs to be reflected upon and related to theory in a systematic way.
 Students are provided with a framework for this reflection through the taught components of the programme.

-In addition to the formally scheduled contact time (i.e. seminars etc.), students are encouraged to access academic support from staff within the course team, personal tutors and the wide range of services to students within the University.
+Formally scheduled contact time always falls on a set day of the week.
+In addition to the scheduled sessions, students are encouraged to access academic support from staff within the course team, personal tutors and the wide range of services to students within the University.

 Key features of the student experience are: